Destiny (1944 film)

-Destiny is a 1944 American drama film noir directed by Reginald Le Borg and starring Gloria Jean, Alan Curtis, Frank Craven, and Grace McDonald.
+Destiny is a 1944 American drama film noir directed by Reginald LeBorg and starring Gloria Jean, Alan Curtis, Frank Craven, and Grace McDonald.

 Plot

 Cliff Banks is a hard-luck drifter, wanted by the police after becoming an unwitting accomplice in a bank robbery.
 He encounters a succession of women: a showgirl who steals his money; a librarian who listens to his story sympathetically but is left stranded when Cliff takes off with her car; a roadhouse proprietor who tries to turn Cliff in for a reward; and finally Jane Broderick, a blind girl who lives with her father at a secluded farmhouse.
 Cliff intends to rob the farmer and move on, but Jane discovers the theft and compels him to stay.
 When the bank robber confesses, Cliff is exonerated and begins a new life with Jane.